360 Craft Brewers Dominate Colorado Market

 Prior to prohibition, which believe it or not came to the area four years before the rest of America, drinking was 70% higher nationwide.
 Prohibition was born out of good intentions.
 When our state – along with the rest of the Union decided to re-legalize drinking, the new bars replacing saloons were less of a cultural gathering spot.
 And, women were welcome.

-In fact, beside women, local bars began in earnest an advertising campaign called, Beer Belongs.
+After WW II, local bars began in earnest an advertising campaign called, Beer Belongs.
 The idea being, we were ready to full on embrace our drinking ways in Colorado.
 And from humble beginnings, in a state with a lack of hops, barley and some days water, we are now at the epicenter of the craft brewing world.

 Visit Pearl Street Mall and you’ll even find an association headquarters.